The 50 Scariest Horror Movie Monsters Ranked

 11. Candyman – Candyman (1992)

 Some monsters are so terrifying that even saying their name is considered playing a dangerous game.
 For Daniel Robitaille, the titular "Candyman," saying his name is a death sentence.
-A tragedy turned revenge tale about the son of a slave who fell in love with a white woman and was killed by a racist mob in the 1800s.
+Ultimately, the film is a tragedy turned revenge tale about the son of a slave who fell in love with a white woman and was killed by a racist mob in the 1800s.
 The vile villagers chopped off his right hand and smeared him with honeycomb, attracting bees which stung him to death.
 They burned his corpse on a pyre, which later became the site of the Cabrini-Green housing projects in Chicago, IL.

 10. The Bear – Annihilation (2018)